w3f/polkadot-wiki/docs/learn/learn-account-balances.md

 governance as follows:

 - 80 DOT Staking (just unbonded) -> lock 28 days
-- 24 DOT OpenGov 1x conviction (Ref just ended, winning side) -> lock 7 days
+- 24 DOT OpenGov 1x conviction (referendum just ended, winning side) -> lock 7 days
-- 4 DOT OpenGov 6x conviction (Ref just ended, winning side) -> lock 224 days
+- 4 DOT OpenGov 6x conviction (referendum just ended, winning side) -> lock 224 days

 ![locks-example-1](../assets/locks-example-1.png)

 The 1 DOT ED is the existential deposit.
-The locked amount is 80 DOT (not 108 DOT!).
+The locked amount is 80 DOT (not 108 DOT).
 But those 80 DOT will be available for unlock at different times.
 You will need first to remove the governance lock on the 24 DOT after 7 days, then remove the staking lock for the 80 DOT after 28 days, and finally after 224 days, you will be able to remove the second governance lock.

 ![locks-example-2](../assets/locks-example-2.png)

+After 224 days all 80 DOT (- ED) will be free and transferrable.

 ### Edge Cases for Overlocking

 If you used different convictions, the longest period and the largest amount are taken into account.
 This is an (edge) case of overlocking.

-Following the previous example, if you
+Following the previous example, if you:

-- undelegate a 1x conviction delegation of 24 DOT -> 7 days lock 24 DOT
+- undelegate a 1x conviction delegation of 24 DOT, you will get a 7-day lock on 24 DOT
 - delegate 4 DOT with 6x conviction
 - undelegate again before the 1x conviction lock is removed